VoordeMensen/wordpress-plugin/readme.txt

 * Load the VoordeMensen loader script dynamically based on your site's settings
 * Preload event data from the VoordeMensen API (see 3rd party connection for more info)
 * Include various metaboxes and shortcodes for enhanced functionality
-* Start a user session for tracking the VoordeMensen cart ID
+* Start a user session for tracking the VoordeMensen cart ID (see 3rd party connection for more info)

 == 3rd party connection ==